 Choosing a Career Path

-Ask anyone you know over the age of 30 if they knew all of their options when they were making post-secondary plans and you’ll probably get a similar answer: “I wish I knew more in high school.”
+Ask anyone you know over the age of 30 if they knew all of their options when they were making post-secondary plans and choosing a career and you’ll probably get a similar answer: “I wish I knew more in high school.”
 Even the best plans can be derailed or postponed when life happens, so it’s important to know what your options are.
 Are you ready for life after high school?
 College ready?
 Career ready?

 There are many different ways to be successful, and life after high school is typically more “choose your own adventure” than “one size fits all.”
 College, work-based learning, and military service (or a combination of the three) are all potential paths to your dream job.
 One of the wisest strategies you can execute now to prepare for the future is educating yourself about your options.